LudovicRousseau/pyscard/smartcard/doc/user-guide.rst

 --------------------------------------------

-The ExclusiveTransmitCardConnection performs an exclusive transaction to the card, i.e. a series of transmit that cannot be interupted by other threads' transmits.
+The ExclusiveTransmitCardConnection performs an exclusive transaction to the card, i.e. a series of transmit that cannot be interrupted by other threads' transmits.
 To do so, include the desired transmits between an lock() and unlock() method call on the ExclusiveTransmitCardConnection: